Configure Bots to Perform Continuous Integrations

 Click the “Commit Files and Push” button.

 Schemes are an important part of the Xcode build system.
-You can learn more about schemes by reading Scheme Configuration Help [link to about article, not just to the help book TOC].
 For the purposes of using continuous integration, however, the important task is to set the chosen scheme to be shared and checked into the repository for the bot to use.
-For more information about managing schemes, see Scheme Editor Help.
+For more information about managing schemes, see Xcode Help.

-After sharing a scheme, create a bot to perform integrations.
+After sharing a scheme, create a bot to perform integrations using the scheme.

 On your development Mac, open the Xcode project containing the scheme that defines the actions to automate.